maracko/json-to-go-vsc/README.md

 ### Settings

 Since 1.0.0 the extension exposes many settings, such as saving a copy of every conversion.
-You are urged to check and configure them to your likings, you can use shortcut command `JSON to Go: Open settings`
+You are encouraged to check and configure them to your likings, you can use shortcut command `JSON to Go: Open settings`

+Please see the [latest release notes](https://github.com/maracko/json-to-go-vsc/releases/tag/1.0.0) for more information

 All credits for the original json-to-go belong to [mholt](https://github.com/mholt/)